-This webinar examines the transport and logistical inadequacies in Russia’s Far East and assess the implications for the country’s economy and security.
+This Occasional Paper examines transport and logistical inadequacies in Russia's Far East and assesses the implications for the country's economy and security.

 Russia is vast – it is two and a half times the size of Europe – and its often-inhospitable terrain means it has long wrestled with the problem of developing adequate infrastructure.
 This presents the Kremlin with both strategic and logistical issues.